underworldcode/stripy/paper/paper.md

 Particularly for the spherical notebooks, global geographical examples are appropriate and we use the familiar pattern of global coastlines when we plot the global distributions of vertices and edges.

 We also provide some worked examples where we mix data that come with very different gridding strategies.
-The _crust 1.0_ dataset [@Laske2013] is supplied as cell-centred values on a 1x1 degree grid of points (i.e. equally spaced in longitude and latitude) with no depth information, whereas the related _litho 1.0_ dataset [@Pasyanos2014] is supplied as columns of depth-values at points that are distributed on a seven-times-refined icosahedral mesh.
+The _Crust 1.0_ dataset [@Laske2013] is supplied as cell-centred values on a 1x1 degree grid of points (i.e. equally spaced in longitude and latitude) with no depth information, whereas the related _litho 1.0_ dataset [@Pasyanos2014] is supplied as columns of depth-values at points that are distributed on a seven-times-refined icosahedral mesh.
 The mixing and matching of these datasets in global maps was the original use-case for `stripy` [@CooperEtAl2016].

 All documentation can be accessed from within the module via a python function that installs the notebooks at a filesystem location specified by the user at run time.